tarifsanto/sysadmin/README.md

 # sysadmin-powershell
-This repo contains the powershell scripts for systemadministration
+This repo contains the powershell scripts and articles on different topics for systemadministration